 Whisk together flour, baking powder, salt, cinnamon, nutmeg, allspice and cloves in a small bowl.

-Combine oil, brown sugar, egg and vanilla extract in a large bowl.
+Combine oil, brown sugar, egg, vanilla extract, pumpkin and milk in a large bowl.
 Slowly add the flour mixture to the wet ingredients and stir until just combined.
 (Don’t overwork the batter.
 No one likes tough donuts.)

 Pour batter into a large ziploc bag and snip a small corner off one end.
 (You’re essentially making a pastry bag.)
 Squeeze batter into mini-donut pan forms, working in stages if necessary.
 Bake for 7-9 minutes.
 If the donuts gently spring back when you touch them, they are ready.
 Pop them out onto a wire rack to cool.